 5. Snorkel or Scuba at Molokini Crater

 The waters off of Maui and the tiny island of Molokini are perfect for novice and experienced snorkelers and scuba divers.
 You can rent snorkel gear at your resort and walk (backwards) into the ocean at your home beach, or book a boat tour for a half or full day on the water.
 Pride of Maui offers a longer, more exclusive visit to the crescent-shaped island of Molokini, off the southwestern coast of Maui.
+If you’re snorkeled in Oahu with kids before, this experience may well top that!

 The rich variety of coral reefs and Hawaiian Green Sea Turtles in Turtle Town will amaze everyone in the family.
 You can use flotation devices with built-in portholes and PFDs (life-jackets).
 Even nervous swimmers (young or old) can enjoy being just under the sea.
 Snorkel and scuba tours can be accessed in the harbors of Kihei or Lahaina on Maui’s western shore.